abhishekunique/weirdl_franka_interface/README.md

 go through local server install process

 # Start server
+Note that you should add the iris_robots repo to the python path of whichever machine you're using.

 First you must start a server to communicate with the robot on the NUC.
 Thankfully, once you go through the **local** polymetis instruction cycle on the NUC, running the server should be straight forward.